GoogleCloudPlatform/python-docs-samples/gen_ai/README.md

 ## Features folders

-All GenAI code samples are organised into folder, referred as Feature folder.
+All GenAI code samples are organised into folders, referred as Feature folders.

 ### Features